-The Corporate Governance framework for Opthea Limited (Opthea or Company) and its subsidiaries (the Group) is set by the Opthea Board, having regard to compliance with various legal requirements and recommendations, the particular circumstances of the Group and the best interests of the shareholders.
+The Corporate Governance framework for Opthea Limited (Opthea or Company) and its subsidiaries (the Group) is set and approved by the board of directors of Opthea (Board), with each member of the Board being a Director, having regard to compliance with various legal requirements and recommendations, the particular circumstances of the Group and the best interests of the shareholders.

-On 27 February 2019, the Australian Securities Exchange (ASX) Corporate Governance Council (Council) released the Corporate Governance Principles and Recommendations (4th Edition) which will take effect for Opthea's first financial year commencing on or after 1 January 2020, however early adoption is encouraged by the Council.
-As such, the Opthea Board has measured Opthea's governance practices against the recommendations in the 4th Edition.
+On February 27, 2019, the Australian Securities Exchange (ASX) Corporate Governance Council (Council) released the Corporate Governance Principles and Recommendations (4th Edition) (ASX Recommendations).

 This Corporate Governance Statement details Opthea's corporate governance practices, including its compliance with the 4th Edition recommendations.
-This statement is current as at 28 August 2020 and should be read in conjunction with Opthea's 2020 annual report.
+This statement is current as at September 28, 2023 and should be read in conjunction with Opthea's 2023 Annual Report.

-Opthea's Corporate Governance Statement is structured with reference to the Council's principles and recommendations, which are as follows:
+Opthea's Corporate Governance Statement is structured with reference to the ASX Recommendations, which are as follows:

-Principle 1 Lay solid foundations for management and oversight Principle 2 Structure the board to be effective and add value Principle 3 Instil a culture of acting lawfully, ethically and responsibly Principle 4 Safeguard the integrity of corporate reports Principle 5 Make timely and balanced disclosure Principle 6 Respect the rights of security holders Principle 7 Recognise and manage risk Principle 8 Remunerate fairly and responsibly
+Principle 1 Lay solid foundations for management and oversight Principle 2 Structure the board to be effective and add value Principle 3 Instill a culture of acting lawfully, ethically and responsibly Principle 4 Safeguard the integrity of corporate reports Principle 5 Make timely and balanced disclosure Principle 6 Respect the rights of security holders Principle 7 Recognize and manage risk Principle 8 Remunerate fairly and responsibly

-Opthea's corporate governance practices were in place throughout the year ended 30 June 2020 and were compliant with the Council's best-practice recommendations unless otherwise stated.
+Opthea's corporate governance practices were in place throughout the year ended June 30, 2023 and were compliant with the ASX Recommendations unless otherwise stated.

-For further information on corporate governance policies adopted by Opthea, refer to its website: www.opthea.com/corporate-governance/
+For further information on corporate governance policies adopted by Opthea, refer to its website: https://ir.opthea.com/resources/corporate-governance